macsplit/lumencode/docs/spec.md

 ### 4.1 Visual Style

-The UI follows Kirigami conventions with a dark-first palette.
+The UI follows Kirigami conventions with a dark-first palette and a dense, low-chrome presentation.

 Symbol visual language: